 Art Basel CitiesBuenos Aires

-November’s inspiring launch of Art Basel Cities: Buenos Aires
+The inspiring launch of Art Basel Cities: Buenos Aires last November

-Over 4,000 people attended the curated conversations, masterclasses and music performances as the Art Basel Cities House came alive for the Art Basel Cities: Buenos Aires initiative
+In November 2017, over 4,000 people attended the curated conversations, masterclasses and music performances as the Art Basel Cities House came alive for the Art Basel Cities: Buenos Aires initiative.

 Over 4,000 people dropped by to listen to some of the artworld’s leading Argentine and international professionals exchanging views, enjoying the excitement, energy and entertainment of the Art Basel Cities: Buenos Aires program.